 In addition to submitting a graduation application, all graduating students must meet with the Associate Dean of Academic Affairs for a pre-graduation check.
 Failure to do so may jeopardize the granting of a student's degree.
 Students will be listed in the commencement book based upon their applications—degrees will not be conferred until all requirements are complete.

-At the conclusion of their last quarter, a review of the students' transcripts takes place; upon successful completion of the degree requirements, students' names are released to the Student Records with the appropriate honors designations.
+At the conclusion of their last quarter, a review of the students' transcripts takes place; upon successful completion of the degree requirements, students' names are released to the Office of the University Registrar with the appropriate honors designations.
 An additional review takes place to ensure that all financial obligations have been met.
-Once complete, transcripts with the degree posted are available through Student Records, and diplomas are mailed to students.
+Once complete, transcripts with the degree posted are available through the Office of the University Registrar, and diplomas are mailed to students.
 To receive a diploma, it is essential that students update their addresses in Campus Connection.
 The distribution of diplomas or release of final transcripts will be withheld if money is owed to the University.

 Graduation with Distinction